terms4fairskills/terms4FAIRskills.github.io/Announcement.md

      curricula;

-  -  to help facilitate the annotation, discovery and evaluation of FAIR-enabling materials (e.g for training) and resources;
+  -  to help facilitate the annotation, discovery and evaluation of FAIR-enabling materials (e.g. for training) and resources;

   -  to allow the formalisation of job descriptions and CVs with recognised competencies.